kava-i/Der-Zug/src/gui/README.md

 Description showm when triggering `examine [name]` when character is dead.

+#### Default Description
+To use default descriptions, create a category in `texts` name f.e. `default_people` (you can use any name).
+In this category, you may create any number of texts/ descriptions and you may use any name for these texts.

+Then you can set `Default Description` to `default_people`.
+When loading the word this character will be asign a random text/ description from the category `default_people` in `texts`.

 #### Items
 List of items.
 First element is the id of an item, used as "template", the second is a json, in whcih every attribute of [item](#item) can be overwritten.